New York World Journal Tribune

-The New York World Journal Tribune (WJT, and hence the nickname The Widget) was an evening daily newspaper published in New York City from September 1966 until May 1967.
+The New York World Journal Tribune (WJT) was an evening daily newspaper published in New York City from September 1966 until May 1967.
 The World Journal Tribune represented an attempt to save the heritages of several historic New York City newspapers by merging the city's three mid-market papers (the Journal-American, the World-Telegram and Sun and the Herald Tribune) together into a consolidated newspaper.